-If you haven’t shared already, there’s no time like the present: Go to the MANAGE CAMPAIGN/MANAGE EVENT tab on your fundraising page and click on any of the social icons in the Donations section.
+If you haven’t shared already, there’s no time like the present: Go to your campaign and click on any of the social icons to share with your supporters on Facebook and Twitter.
 It’s that easy.

 - Get personal - The more personal you make the ask, the more likely your friends will donate and share.
 When you write your post, write like you’re having a conversation with a good friend or trusted colleague.

-- Secret tricks - If you want to post on Twitter and the URL is eating up your character count, you can use this super easy link shortener.
+- Be social - If you want to post on Twitter and the URL is eating up your character count, you can use this super easy Link Shortener.
 It takes two seconds and all you have to do is copy and paste the link into the shortener and you're done.
 Now you can say more on Twitter.
 Make sure you use an image, too.
 Posts and Tweets with images get liked and shared way more than those without.

 - Direct message - Going along with the first two points, using direct message on Facebook or Twitter is a little more personal than shouting out to all your fans.